SurfaceAI/dataset_creation/README.md

 - **sample from entire Germany**
 - **sampling of 1000 random tiles with > 500 img per tile and  50 tagged roads**
-- **buffer of 5 meters around each street which are intersected with mapillary image coordinates**
+- **buffer of 5 meters around each street which are intersected with Mapillary image coordinates**
 - ***no* cut off at intersections (start and end of roads)**
 - **only images after June 2021**
 - **max 10 images per sequence**